 The failure of medical care is not so much that mistakes are made, but rather that the system has not evolved mechanisms to minimize those mistakes.
-In retail, for example, producers invest extensively in error reduction (the initial Toyota, for example) and supply-chain management (Wal-Mart).
-In health care, in contrast, doctors will often redo a test because the first test results are not available or would require too much effort to obtain.
-In financial services, an entire set of firms is devoted to helping consumers save (Fidelity, Vanguard).
-In health care, in contrast, consumers generally manage their health themselves.
+For many years, Toyota was famous for its attention to error reduction; Wal-Mart is equally known for its supply-chain management.
+In health care, in contrast, doctors will often redo a test because the prior test results are not available or would require too much effort to obtain.

 The problem in health care is not a lack of possible market organizers.
 Primary care physicians, for example, could coordinate care for patients with chronic disease.
 Similarly, multi-speciality groups of physicians might combine into care organizations to make sure patients do not fall through the cracks.
-Alternatively, payers for medical care - insurers or the employers they contract with - could push for market reform.
-Even farther removed, a firm from outside medical care could enter the space between consumers and providers and organize the care experience, as Amazon.com did with book sales and Expedia did with airline tickets.
+Alternatively, payers for medical care - insurers or the employers they contract with - could push for coordination.
+Even farther removed, a firm from outside medical care could enter health care and organize the care experience, as Amazon.com did with book sales and Expedia did with airline tickets.
 A few firms have tried in health care, but none has made more than a minor dent.
 The question is why.

-I argue that there are two fundamental barriers that explain the lack of organizational innovation in health care.
-The first barrier is the lack of good information on quality.
+I argue that there are two fundamental barriers to organizational innovation in health care.
+The first is the lack of good information on quality.
 Within a market, it is difficult to tell which providers are high quality and which are low quality.
 As a result, most consumers still rely on reputation to judge providers.
 Difficulty measuring quality also makes expansion of high-quality firms more difficult.
 The quality of a Wal-Mart store in Kansas is virtually identical to that of a Wal-Mart in Oklahoma.
 Thus, a firm with a general reputation for high quality can expand nationally with relative ease.
 Knowing that an insurer has high quality in California, however, tells consumers very little about its quality in other markets.
-Rather, quality in any market will depend on the local providers the insurer contracts with.
 Thus, the gains from economies of scale are limited.

 The second barrier is the stagnant compensation system of public insurance plans.
 In most industries, higher quality is associated with higher prices.
 That is not true in medical care, however, largely because of the public sector.
 Medicare accounts for 25 percent of physician and hospital services, and Medicaid accounts for another 13 percent.
 Since the 1960s, Medicare has paid providers on a fee-for-service basis, without reference to the quality of care delivered.
 Medicaid reimbursements are more flexible, but they are so low that many providers view Medicaid patients as effectively uninsured.
 As a result, about 40 percent of the market transmits incentives to provide more care but not more efficient care (Medicare) or to avoid patients who are sick (Medicaid).
-With so much of compensation pegged to poor practices, inefficient care is the natural outcome.
+With so much of compensation pegged to volume, not value, inefficient care is the natural outcome.

-If inadequate information and misaligned compensation systems are the problems, the solutions are in that arena as well.
+If inadequate information and misaligned compensation systems are the problems, one set of solutions is in that arena as well.
 I discuss the potential efficiency improvements from a significantly increased commitment to information collection and analysis, and changing the compensation arrangements in public insurance.
 I show that such efforts could lower medical spending by significant amounts.
 I discuss briefly how the recent reform legislation dealt with these issues.
+I also discuss how issues such as capital constraints or the uncertain role of the consumer factor into this analysis.